 The Last Thing You Want Is Generic Content

 ChatGPT’s innovative language model is somewhat impressive, but right now it feels more like a shiny new toy than a functional content marketing tool.

-If we look at the “Wonderful Wizard of AI” behind the curtain, he’s back there just ripping off semi-outdated information on the internet and serving up recycled content that’s generic, repetitive, and oftentimes flat-out inaccurate.
+If we look at the “Wonderful Wizard of AI” behind the curtain, he’s back there just ripping off semi-outdated information on the internet and serving up recycled content that’s repetitive and oftentimes flat-out inaccurate.
 He’s back there, just calculating words.

 The only way your content strategy will be effective is if your messaging is effective.

 People are bombarded by huge volumes of content every day.
 Your content needs to resonate with your target audience and upstage your competitors.
 The last thing you want is generic content.